boderg/recipe-base/TESTING.md

 ![screenshot](documentation/bugs/placeholders.png)

-- To fix this I shortened the legth of the placeholder text and made the size of the text samller using css.
+- To fix this I shortened the length of the placeholder text and made the size of the text samller using css.

 ## Unfixed Bugs